Select Your Language

 What we can do

-We can look at the care the patient received and ask our clinical advisers to consider whether the treatment provided was appropriate.
-Examples of what we may consider include:
+We can look at the care the patient had and ask our clinical advisers to look at whether the treatment given was appropriate.
+Examples of what we may look at include:

 What we cannot do

-• In addition to complaints about services provided by (or commissioned through) the NHS in Wales, we are also able to consider complaints about some aspects of care paid for privately.
+As well as complaints about services given by (or commissioned through) the NHS in Wales, we are also able to look at complaints about some aspects of care paid for privately.
 We can only do this where three tests are met:

-1. you have received some treatment from the NHS for the health issue
+1. you have had some treatment from the NHS for the health issue

 2. you have also paid privately for some part of that treatment and